Knowledge Restoration-driven Prompt Optimization: Unlocking LLM Potential for Open-Domain Relational Triplet Extraction: Introduction

+To address this challenge, we propose \textbf{Knowledge Restoration-driven Prompt Optimization} (KRPO), a source-grounded self-reflective adaptation framework for ORTE.
+KRPO restores extracted triplets into textual statements and evaluates their semantic consistency with the corresponding inputs, thereby deriving intrinsic feedback without ground-truth annotations.
+This feedback is transformed into textual gradients, namely natural-language optimization guidance, to identify extraction deficiencies and guide prompt rewriting.
+In this way, the extraction prompt can progressively adapt to the varying contexts of the target corpus.
+For improving relation consistency of the resulting KGs, KRPO introduces a Memory-augmented Relation Canonicalizer that aligns free-form relations with dynamic schema memory through fine-grained semantic matching.
+As illustrated by the orange track in Figure~\ref{fig:intro}, KRPO replaces static prompting with a batch-wise adaptation, allowing the extraction guidance to evolve with the target corpus, and shows continuous improvement in performance.

-In summary, we have made the following contributions: \begin{itemize} \item We propose KRPO for ORTE, enabling LLMs to iteratively optimize prompts via proxy supervision informed by knowledge restoration, effectively overcoming the supervision deficit in open domains and breaking free from the constraints of static instructions. \item We design a Relation Canonicalizer equipped with a dynamic memory.
-It captures semantic interactions between extracted relation schemas to resolve relational ambiguity and redundancy. \item Extensive experiments on three widely used benchmarks show that KRPO consistently outperforms the state-of-the-art baselines. \end{itemize}
+In summary, we have made the following contributions: \begin{itemize} \item We propose KRPO, a closed-loop prompt optimization framework for ORTE that enables label-free corpus adaptation by intrinsic feedback from knowledge restoration. \item We design a Memory-augmented Relation Canonicalizer to fine-grained align relation expressions with dynamic schema memory, alleviating relation fragmentation. \item Experiments on 3 benchmarks with multiple LLM backbones show strong overall performance, with KRPO achieving the best average F1 score. \end{itemize}